alexkasema/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A function that prints the last digit of a number.
 # 10-add.py
 A function that adds two integers and returns the result.
+# 11-pow.py
+A function that computes a to the power of b and return the value.